 Yes.
 In the case that sparked this initiative, mutations in genes called TSC1 and NF2, which result in a loss of function (the genes are defective and don’t produce an active protein product), were detected in a patient with a form of bladder cancer.
-This person had a complete response that lasted more than two years in a clinical trial of everolimus, an agent targeting a molecular pathway that is regulated by the TSC1 and NF2 genes.
+This person had a complete response that lasted more than 2 years in a clinical trial of everolimus, an agent targeting a molecular pathway that is regulated by the TSC1 and NF2 genes.
 Separately, investigators sequenced tumors from 96 other individuals with high-grade bladder cancer, and found five additional TSC1 gene mutations.
-They then sequenced tumors from 13 patients with bladder cancer who had received everolimus, and found that three of four patients with TSC1 gene mutations had some tumor shrinkage in response to receiving everolimus, whereas eight of nine patients whose tumor progressed did not have such a mutation (Ref: Iyer, et al. Genome Sequencing Identifies a Basis for Everolimus Sensitivity.
-Science.
-Oct 12, 2012.
-Vol. 338, No. 6104, pg.
-221).
+They then sequenced tumors from 13 patients with bladder cancer who had received everolimus, and found that three of four patients with TSC1 gene mutations had some tumor shrinkage in response to receiving everolimus, whereas eight of nine patients whose tumor progressed did not have such a mutation.
 This example demonstrates how exceptional responders could help identify novel or known molecular abnormalities that are likely to be predictive of response to agents with targets in a relevant biological pathway.

-In subsequent workshops and discussions, it was obvious that all clinicians have seen a few exceptional responders.
+In subsequent workshops and discussions, it became obvious that all clinicians have seen a few exceptional responders.

 The trial number is NCT02243592.
 More information is available in the protocol summary and from NCI's Division of Cancer Treatment and Diagnosis.